 - Necatur Americanus is predominantly soil-transmitted and feeds on blood in the small intestine which can cause iron-deficiency anemia, stunted growth, and malnutrition in children, & severe morbidity and mortality during pregnancy in women.
 It can cause a condition known as necatoriasis, which is characterized clinically as anemia and can cause malnutrition in pregnant women, and the impairment of cognitive &/or physical development in children.

 Because so many people confuse parasitic infections with stomach bugs, they do not seek treatment, meaning that a lot of us might be living with parasites without realizing it.
-Given the potential effects it can cause on adults, children, and pregnant women, routinely undergoing parasitic testing offers an excellent means of safeguarding our health.
+Given the potential effects it can cause on adults, children, and pregnant women, routinely undergoing parasitic testing offers an excellent means of safeguarding your health & protecting the health of your loved ones.

 What are Parasites, Exactly?